Follow these tips to write a better FHA credit explanation letter.

 Don't skip any of those points.
-Once the borrower understands what is needed, let them put it in their own words.
+Once the borrower understands what is needed, let them put it in their words.

-Here's a bonus tip: To satisfy the underwriters who don't like to read, always include your own cover letter in the submission file briefly summarizing the borrower's credit explanation and adding your own interpretation of which compensating factors the underwriter should consider.
+Here's a bonus tip: To satisfy the underwriters who don't like to read, always include your own cover letter in the submission file, briefly summarizing the borrower's credit explanation and adding your own interpretation of which compensating factors the underwriter should consider.

-Document the borrower's credit explanation and solution.
+3. Document the borrower's credit explanation and solution.

-This is the extra punch even experienced loan officers often leave out, but it is the step which can take you above the level of the average loan officer into the category of miracle worker in the eyes of your borrower and their real estate agents.
+This is the extra punch even experienced loan officers often leave out, but it is the step that can take you above the level of the average loan officer into the category of miracle worker in the eyes of your borrower and their real estate agents.

-Times are difficult in the mortgage industry today.
+Times are difficult in the mortgage industry.
 The mortgage originators who survive will be those who find a way to help the people other originators aren't helping.
 Becoming an expert on FHA loans can be the best way for a loan officer to do that.
 Use these tips to get more loans approved and get more referrals from your happy customers.